 Call 000 if you require immediate assistance or 9680 5399 for Castle Hill Police.

-Castle Hill RSL only – Saturday 28 October there will be a Halloween Messy Makers session for kids between 10.30am – 12pm (plaster painting).
-Then from 5pm to 7pm there will be a free Lil Ravers Kids Disco in the Courtyard.
+Castle Hill RSL only – From 6pm to 8pm there will be a free Lil Ravers Kids Disco in the Courtyard.
+Find out all the details here.

 Count Crocula’s Halloween Party at Croc’s Rouse Hill or Croc’s Marsden Park.
-Tues 31 October.
+Thursday 31 October.
 5pm to 8pm.

 Glenorie RSL’s Halloween Bop till you drop!
-Tues 31 October 5pm. $5 entry per child.
+Thursday 31 October 5pm. $5 entry per child.
 More info here.